PowerDNS/pdns/pdns/dnsdistdist/docs/reference/config.rst

   :param bool enabled: Default to true.

+.. function:: setConsoleMaximumConcurrentConnections(max)

+  .. versionadded:: 1.6.0

+  Set the maximum number of concurrent console connections.

+  :param int max: The maximum number of concurrent console connections, or 0 which means an unlimited number.
+Defaults to 100

 .. function:: setKey(key)

   Use ``key`` as shared secret between the client and the server